An Uncommon City

 Such an experimental pedagogical impulse would demand searching for inspiration in the manifold forms of living crushed by modern ways of infrastructural inhabitation.
 Indeed, perhaps there are no better guides, no better way to proceed than to inquire on what it might mean to inhabit together with unknown diverse bodies—‘inhuman’ beings, be they materials, people, non-human animals, plants, ghosts or deities—left behind by the modern urban project.
 Learning, thinking, and doing in their vicinity might not only mean to draw from their received wisdom, but to open to the unknown with them, in the hope to render a time without guarantees actionable.

 Resonating with these concerns, I wish to suggest a possible way: inviting us to imagine a pedagogic program, a school to re-learn what it might mean to live in a city today in the company of those bodies, neglected or yet to come.
 By this I don’t mean secluded spaces where to learn what there is to be known, but porous sites devoted to making the plural conditions of urban habitability thinkable and liveable as a problem not yet fully known.
 That is, as a ‘pluriverse.’
-Hence this manifesto of A School for the Urban Pluriverse: a space where different urbanites, including urban experts and their technical knowledges, might get acquainted, when not utterly ‘sensitise’ themselves to bodily diversity, learning to work with manifold urban actors and practitioners, to think collectively what to do with the existing modern urban infrastructure, from hacking to repairing and repurposing it.
+Hence this manifesto of A School for the Urban Pluriverse: a space where different urbanites, including urban experts and their technical knowledges, might get acquainted, when not utterly ‘sensitise’ themselves to embodied plurality, learning to work with manifold urban actors and practitioners, to think collectively what to do with the existing modern urban infrastructure, from hacking to repairing and repurposing it.

 CONCLUDING REMARKS